The New Adventures of Winnie the Pooh: Characters

 For the most part, the show used a limited cast consisting only of characters in the original Milne books, with the notable exception of the Disney-created character Gopher.
 However, several minor characters did make appearances.
 Christopher Robin's mother is shown occasionally, but always with her face obscured.

-Kessie is a female bluebird that Rabbit rescues, makes her first appearance in this series; Kessie would later appear in The Book of Pooh.
-Stan Woozle and Heff Heffalump appear as a pair of honey thieves.
+Kessie, a female bluebird that Rabbit rescues, makes her first appearance in this series; Kessie would later appear in The Book of Pooh.
+Stan Woozle and Heff Heffalump appear as a pair of honey stealing thieves.
 This marked the first time heffalumps and woozles were seen on-screen.
 Prior to this, heffalumps and woozles had always been portrayed as creatures that did not exist and were representative of childhood fears.
 Instead, the show used other unseen villains such as Jagulars and the "Grab-Me Gotcha."
 Papa Heffalump also appeared from time to time.
 Other characters on the show include Owl's cousin Dexter (voiced by Hal Smith) and Skippy the Sheepdog.
 Chuck McCann provided additional voices as well.